Qualification details

 Applying for more than one year

-• If you receive an exemption for a prior year and you’ve already paid taxes for that year, you might receive a refund.
+If you receive a reduction for a prior year and you’ve already paid taxes in full for that year, you may be eligible to receive a refund for excess taxes paid.

 What to expect when you apply

 We’ll let you know we’ve received your application.
-After we've reviewed it, we'll notify you of your exemption status or we’ll ask you for additional information.
+After we've reviewed it, we'll notify you of your application status or we’ll ask you for additional information.

 Still have questions?
 Email us at Exemptions.Assessments@kingcounty.gov or give us a call at 206-296-3920 or visit https://senior-exemption.kingcounty.gov/intro#qualification